Drug repositioning, (also known as drug repurposing or rediscovery) is a valuable tool in vaccine research to prevent human disease.

 Interestingly, drug repositioning can accelerate the identification of the effects of certain compounds on humans, therefore reducing development time by up to 33% and potentially saving more lives.

-This speeding-up process is essential for the development of new vaccines as human diseases become more complex.
+This speeding-up process is essential for vaccine research as human diseases become more complex.
 The rapid development of a vaccine for COVID-19 is an example of how the concept of drug repositioning is invaluable.
-In 2020, with a deadly virus rapidly spreading throughout the world and no way to stop it, prompt vaccine development was essential.
+In 2020, with a deadly virus rapidly spreading throughout the world and no way to stop it, prompt vaccine research and development was essential.

 Thanks to the scientific research carried out on other vaccines, along with a scenario of high viral transmission among the population, effective vaccines against COVID-19 have been developed within 12 months.